-In a second phase, the intern will run Direct Numerical Simulations (DNS) for different amplitudes and periods, and study their effects on the wall heat flux $\phi_w$ .
+In a second phase, the intern will run Themal-Large Eddy Simulations (T-LES) for different amplitudes and periods in a simplified case representing the flow inside a solar receiver.
+Finally, the intern will conduct exploratory T-LES in conditions close to the operating conditions of a solar receiver.
+For all of these simulations, the intern will study the effects on the wall heat flux φ{ω} , as well as the wall shere τ{ω} .
 These simulations will be done on the TGCC's cluster, called Irene.